zedlopez/ifm/Writing with Inform.md

 >
 >     Brightness is a kind of value.
 The brightnesses are guttering, weak, radiant and blazing.
 >
-> then "default value of brightness" is guttering, the first brightness created.
+> then `default value of brightness` is guttering, the first `brightness` created.
 When it comes to kinds of object, we sometimes have to be a little careful.
 For example,
 >
 >     default value of room
 >